-The subject should be positioned close to the camera, with the eye in front of the lens, visible and well in focus in the center of the video display in the main GUI (Figure 9 and Figure 13).
-It is advisable to slightly rotate the two cameras nasally, in order to form a small angle between the two cameras (as opposed to keeping the cameras perfectly straight and parallel), for a better fit to the subject's eyes.
-A green circle should automatically track the right eye (Displayed on the left and a yellow circle tracks the left eye (displayed on the right).
+The subject should be positioned close to the cameras.
+The cameras can then be positioned in front of each eye and adjusted so the eye is visible and well in focus in the center of the video display in the main GUI (Figure 12).
+A green circle should automatically track the right eye (displayed on the left) and a yellow circle tracks the left eye (displays on the right).
 It is very important to carefully check the accuracy of the tracking before initiating the experiment.
 If the circles are not precisely around the pupil or there is no circle or there is only a red circle moving erratically around the video frames and tracking other portions of the image or the green (or yellow) circle turns occasionally into red - all of these are signs of bad tracking and a few corrective steps are necessary before initiating the measurement.
 Below is the list of all the available options.